Back-testing your trading ideas

 sell = cross( ema( close, 45 ), close );

-NOTE: To create new formula please open Formula Editor using Analysis->Formula Editor menu, type the formula and choose Tools->Send to Analysis menu in Formula editor
+NOTE: To create a new formula, please open Formula Editor using Analysis->Formula Editor menu, type the formula and choose Tools->Send to Analysis menu in the Formula Editor

-To back-test your system just click on the Back test button in the Automatic analysis window.
-Make sure you have typed in the formula that contains at least buy and sell trading rules (as shown above).
-When the formula is correct AmiBroker starts analysing your symbols according to your trading rules and generates a list of simulated trades.
-The whole process is very fast - you can back test thousands of symbols in a matter of minutes.
+To back-test your system, just click on the Back test button in the Automatic Analysis window.
+Make sure you have typed in the formula that contains at least 'buy' and 'sell' trading rules (as shown above).
+When the formula is correct, AmiBroker starts analyzing your symbols according to your trading rules and generates a list of simulated trades.
+The whole process is very fast - you can back-test thousands of symbols in a matter of minutes.
 The progress window will show you estimated completion time.
-If you want to stop the process you can just click Cancel button in the progress window.
+If you want to stop the process, you can just click the Cancel button in the progress window.

-When the process is finished the list of simulated trades is shown in the bottom part of Automatic analysis window. (the Results pane).
-You can examine when the buy and sell signals occurred just by double clicking on the trade in Results pane.
-This will give you raw or unfiltered signals for every bar when buy and sell conditions are met.
-If you want to see only single trade arrows (opening and closing currently selected trade) you should double click the line while holding SHIFT key pressed down.
-Alternatively you can choose the type of display by selecting appropriate item from the context menu that appears when you click on the results pane with a right mouse button.
+When the process is finished, the list of simulated trades is shown in the bottom part of the Automatic Analysis window (the Results pane).
+You can examine when the buy and sell signals occurred just by double-clicking on a trade in the Results pane.
+This will give you raw or unfiltered signals for every bar where buy and sell conditions are met.
+If you want to see only single trade arrows (opening and closing currently selected trade), you should double-click the line while holding the SHIFT key down.
+Alternatively, you can choose the type of display by selecting the appropriate item from the context menu that appears when you click on the Results pane with the right mouse button.

-In addition to the results list you can get very detailed statistics on the performance of your system by clicking on the Report button.
-To find out more about report statistics please check out report window description.
+In addition to the results list, you can get very detailed statistics on the performance of your system by clicking on the Report button.
+To find out more about the report's statistics, please check out Report window description.

-Back testing engine in AmiBroker uses some predefined values for performing its task including the portfolio size, periodicity (daily/weekly/monthly), amount of commission, interest rate, maximum loss and profit target stops, type of trades, price fields and so on.
-All these settings could be changed by the user using settings window.
-After changing settings please remember to run your back testing again if you want the results to be in-sync with the settings.
+The back-testing engine in AmiBroker uses some predefined values to perform its task, including the portfolio size, periodicity (daily/weekly/monthly), amount of commission, interest rate, maximum loss and profit target stops, type of trades, price fields, and so on.
+All these settings can be changed by the user using the Settings window.
+After changing the settings, please remember to run your back-testing again if you want the results to be in sync with the settings.

 Reserved variable names

-The following table shows the names of reserved variables used by Automatic Analyser.
-The meaning and examples on using them are given later in this chapter.
+The following table shows the names of reserved variables used by Automatic Analyzer.
+The meaning and examples of using them are given later in this chapter.

 Variable Usage Applies to